Tent Camping Checklist—What to Take on a Camping Trip

 - Non-perishable foods

-- Small plastic tub for dish washing
+- Small plastic tub for dish washing and storage

 - Cards, paper, pencils and pens